Healthy Homes Standards – What you need to know!

 - There is an extension for certain landlords, granting them until 12 February 2023, to meet the heating standard.
 This extension is a grace period.
 Further details on this can be found in the updates from May 2022 concerning the Healthy Homes Standards.Please head to the Tenancy Services website for full Healthy Homes updates: Click Link Tenancy Services Healthy Homes

 Stage 1 – Provide a statement concerning all 5 areas of the HHS to new or updated tenancy agreements

-- The statement will include information about the properties current level of compliance with the HHS.
+- The statement will include information about the property’s current level of compliance with the HHS.
 The statement will cover heating, insulation, ventilation, moisture ingress and drainage and draught stopping.
 This statement is specific and will include evidence and measurements.
 We will work with our preferred Healthy Homes assessors to carry out all assessments.
-As this falls well outside of our Property Managers roll there is a cost to the property owner.
+As this falls well outside of our Property Manager roll, there is a cost to the property owner.

 Stage 2 – To ensure rental properties comply with all new HHS.

-- Deadline for this is 1st July 2021, our HH assessors report will state whether the property complies with the new HHS or what work needs to be carried out for the home to comply.
-They will also include a quotation to bring the property up to the new standards, however there is no obligation to proceed with their quote.
+- The deadline for this is 1st July 2021; our HH assessors report will state whether the property complies with the new HHS or what work needs to be carried out for the home to comply.
+They will also include a quotation to bring the property up to the new standards; however, there is no obligation to proceed with their quote.

 - We will be arranging to have a report produced for each property we manage unless landlords opt out.
 This will help you plan ahead and create an action budget plan for the work that is required to meet HHS before 1st July 2021.
 We strongly advise against opting out as it could be more costly in the long run.